r0ml/Caerbannog/README.md

 4) need to "disable library validation" on the 'signing and capabilities' tab because codesigning was disabled on the embedded framework.
 5) Create a virtual environment in the app, and pip install the necessary frameworks.
 Change directory to the root directory of the application and run  'python3 -m venv venv'    followed by  '. venv/bin/activate'

-6) In 3.7, SSL_CERTS are required, and are verified, and that doesn't work for some reason in embedded Python.
-By inserting this line:           ssl._create_default_https_context = ssl._create_unverified_context in the initialization, it seems starts working again.

-// FIXME:
-This can possibly be fixed by setting SSL_CERT_FILE to something else, the default being /usr/loal/etc/openssl/cert.pem

 ========================================================

 1) Also see:  Beeware (https://beeware.org) , Pyto (https://pyto.app)